 If you feel the situation puts you or others in imminent risk, please contact the Office of Student Conduct.
 If the office receives a report regarding someone who fails to maintain proper physical distance from others when in public, a conduct officer will schedule a meeting with the student in accordance with the Code of Student Conduct and/or University Housing Community Standards.

 Frequently Asked Questions

-What happens if a student fails to complete their symptoms checks?
+What happens if a student fails to complete their daily screener?

-Students will be contacted to encourage them to complete the symptoms check.
-Repeatedly failure to complete the check may result in an informal conduct meeting.
+Students will be contacted and encouraged to complete their screener.
+Repeated failure to complete the screener may result in an informal conduct meeting.

-Can students comply with the symptoms check prior to their scheduled informal meeting?
+Can students comply with the screener prior to their scheduled informal meeting?

-Yes!
-If a student receives a letter from the Office of Student Conduct scheduling an informal meeting, completing the symptoms check prior to the meeting will cause the meeting to be cancelled and charges dismissed.
+Yes.
+If a student receives a letter from the Office of Student Conduct scheduling an informal meeting, completing the screener prior to the meeting will cause the meeting to be canceled and charges dismissed.
 However, if there is a need in the future to schedule an informal meeting, that meeting will not be canceled and the student conduct meeting will take place.

 Are students expected to follow local health department directives?

 Yes, students are expected to follow any public health directive (including, but not limited to: quarantine orders, isolation orders, and contact tracing) issued or requested by UK Health Corps, Lexington-Fayette County Health Department (LFCHD), or any other local/county health department.